syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/WeekView.md

 # WeekView

-WeekView is to view all days of a particular week.
+Week view is to view all days of a particular week.
 Appointments will be arranged based on the dates on the week in respective timeslots.

 ## ViewHeader Appearance
 You can customize the default appearance of view header in [WeekView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFScheduleView.html) by using [DayHeaderStyle](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~DayHeaderStyle.html) property of [SFSchedule](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule.html).